wsaada19/CommunityQuests/README.md

 The amount you'll need to complete to finish the quest.
 To run a collaborative quest a goal is required even if you have a questDuration set.

+### disableDuplicateBreaks

+If set to true players will not be able to break the same item multiple times.
+This can cause some issues for items like carrots where planting a new carrot wont work properly since it's the same item.

+### disableDuplicatePlaces

+Same as above but for block place events.

 ## Rewards

 The rewards are given to players after completing the quest.
 There are four types of rewards: money, experience, command, and item rewards.
 Experience and money rewards are earned based on how much you contribute to the